sinae99/SOC-Linux-Monitoring-Starter-Pack/README.md

 ## SOC - Linux Monitoring Starter Pack

-These are basic metrics for Unix-based systems to help start investigations in a SOC environment.
+These are basic metrics that I think can be useful in the first steps of setting up Linux monitoring and starting investigations in a SOC environment

-A list for teams new to Linux monitoring, covering elementary things to track from scratch
+A list for teams covering elementary things to track from scratch

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------